BYU-AUVSI/metis/README.md

 Metis provides and requires various ROS services in order to function on the BYU system.

-## ROS Params Requested by Metis
+## ROS Parameters Requested by Metis

-These are currently provided in the .launch file that starts Metis.
-This may be moved to some other globally accessible location, since several other packages also require this information and trying to remember to change it in three places is a recipe for disaster.
+These are currently provided in the .launch file that starts the interop client.

-* `ref_lat` Reference latitude (in decimal degrees) for home location.
+* `/interop_client/init_lat` Reference latitude (in decimal degrees) for home location.
-* `ref_lon` Reference longitude (in decimal degrees) for home location.
+* `/interop_client/init_lon` Reference longitude (in decimal degrees) for home location.
-* `ref_h` Reference altitude (in meters) above sea level for home location.
+* `/interop_client/init_h` Reference altitude (in meters) above sea level for home location.

 ## ROS Services Required by Metis